Quick FREE Shipping on Orders $49+*

 One may anticipate the individual representations to be exaggerated by the actual scale or size of the depicted point of interest; however, this is typically not the case.

 The issue of scale becomes problematic on a physical globe due to the distance between the globe ball and the meridian, the metal ring around the world globe that holds it in place.
-If Raised Relief was to scale at each point, some might be very tall exceeding the space between the globes surface and the meridian, making it not possible to turn past the globes meridian when it hits that particular point.
+If Raised Relief was to scale at each point, some might be very tall, exceeding the space between the globe's surface and the meridian, making it impossible to turn past the meridian when it hits that particular point.

 For example, Mt.
 Hood in the Cascade Range has a height of 11,250 feet vs. Mt.
 Everest in the Himalayas with a height of 29,029.
 To accurately represent Mt.
 Everest at scale, it would require almost three times the height on the globe.
 For the most part, manufacturers stick to a standard height and apply that to each occurrence, with the focus being on simply identifying major locations by utilizing the feature.